 Teachers create a roster.
-Parents can be linked to just their student’s account.
-Students are also taught how to use their own account.
-And one really cool element is that teachers can MOVE items fro student account to student account in case things are accidentally placed incorrectly.
+Parents can be linked to just their student’s accounts.
+Students are also taught how to use their own accounts.
+And one really cool element is that teachers can MOVE items from a student account to student account in case things are accidentally placed incorrectly.

 Keep in mind that Seesaw does not currently have a classroom management component.
 This isn’t good or bad, just good to know.

 You can get Seesaw for free.
 Click here and sign up for a free account.
 (If you use this link, you and I get a month free!)